uberfig/ivytime.gay/content/posts/metametameta.md

 title= "Meta Meta Meta"
 date= 2023-07-05
 draft= false
+description = "The Fedi's biggest feature and Meta's biggest threat lies in moderation"
 +++

 The Fedi's biggest feature and Meta's biggest threat lies in moderation